A. J. Brown: 2024 season

 On April 25, 2024, Brown signed a three-year, $96 million contract extension, keeping him with the Eagles through the 2029 season.

-Brown started off the 2024 season with five receptions for 119 yards and a touchdown in a 34–29 win over the Packers.
+Brown started the season with five receptions for 119 yards and a touchdown in a 34–29 victory over the Packers.
 Brown missed the next three games with a hamstring injury.
-In Week 6, he returned and had six receptions for 116 yards and a touchdown against the Browns in a 20–16 victory.
+During Week 6, he returned and had six receptions for 116 yards and a touchdown against the Browns in a 20–16 victory.
 In the 2024 season, Brown finished with 67 receptions for 1,079 yards and seven touchdowns.
-In Super Bowl LIX against the Kansas City Chiefs, Brown recorded three catches for 43 yards, including a 12-yard touchdown reception, in the Eagles’ 40–22 win, earning him his first Super Bowl championship.
+In Super Bowl LIX against the Chiefs, Brown recorded three catches for 43 yards, including a 12-yard touchdown reception, in the Eagles’ 40–22 victory, earning him his first Super Bowl championship.
+He was ranked 29th by his fellow players on the NFL Top 100 Players of 2025.